Austria • Tyrol

 The drive from Munich Airport to Innsbruck covers approximately 190 km (118 miles) and takes about 2 hours.
 Head south from the airport on the A92 to the A9, then southwest on the A8 toward Rosenheim.
 At Rosenheim, take the A93 south toward Kufstein and the Austrian border, where it becomes the A12 (Inntal motorway) leading directly to Innsbruck.

-German Autobahns have no toll, but you will need an Austrian motorway vignette (Vignette) as soon as you cross the border.
-The 10-day digital vignette costs approximately EUR 9.90 and can be purchased online at asfinag.at before your trip.
+German Autobahns have no toll, but you will need an Austrian motorway vignette (Vignette) once you continue past the Kufstein-Süd exemption onto the A12 toward Innsbruck.
+The 10-day digital vignette costs EUR 12.80 for cars in 2026 and can be purchased online at asfinag.at before your trip.
 You can also buy a physical sticker at petrol stations near the border, but the digital version is more convenient.

 Stops and Timing Along the Way